 - Ex.: Ngan is a third year student at UCSB.
 She loves to paint, play pool and sail.
 She traveled all the way from Florida to Santa Barbara to study Biochemistry and she has been working in an Organic Chemistry lab with Dr. Javier Read de Alaniz.
 She gets super excited to make molecules that have never been made before and to learn more about the chemistry that is all around her.

-Blog posts will be posted on a bi-weekly schedule on Tuesdays and Thursdays.
+Blog posts will be posted on a bi-weekly schedule on Tuesdays and Thursdays after submission.

 Blog posts tend to loosely fall into the following categories, though you can write on any topic related to research.
 Remember that blog posts are an informal way to communicate about your personal research experiences.
 Think about what your peers might be interested in reading, or what future student researchers might find insightful or useful information.